sizhongbin/sizhongbin.github.io/OrnaNote/hidden/Tower.md

 *Remark:*

 *Tower is really boring solo content.
-I always fall asleep IRL when doing tower.
-Try not to waste shards.*
+When I have trouble sleeping, just start a tower and I will always fall asleep in 10 minutes.
+Thank you very much NF!.*

 *by SzHb*